dillonmabry/cmpd-traffic-helper/README.md

 - Live weather stats (OpenWeatherAPI)

 ## Install Instructions
-This project has 2 Python projects *traffic_analyzer* and *cmpd_accidents*
+This project has 2 Python projects **traffic_analyzer** and **cmpd_accidents**:
-cmpd_accidents is for persistence and storing accidents either as a callable script or through PyPI traffic_analyzer is for model creation/generation
+- cmpd_accidents is for persistence and storing accidents either as a callable script or through PyPI
+- traffic_analyzer is for model creation/generation

 ```
 pip install .